TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/08_lesson/lesson.md

 ### 1. 4 Steps to Solve Any CS Problem
 * Review [4 Steps to Solve Any CS Problem]
 ### 2. Project Overview/Demo
-* Distribute the project spec to all students and walk them through the goals and requirements of the project.
+* Distribute the project specifications to all students and walk them through the goals and requirements of the project.
 * Show a demo of a completed project.
-* Go over specific design considerations from the project spec:
+* Go over specific design considerations from the project specifications
 * Draw out a game board using lists and a variable saving the current floor.
-Have students call out moves and practice going through a game.
-(Note using lists of lists ended up being too much info to cover here.
-If you think the students are ready it would make more sense design wise)
+    * Have students call out moves and practice going through a game.
+    * Note using lists of lists ended up being too much info to cover here.
+If you think the students are ready it would make more sense design wise
 * Introduce the concept of global variables and how they will be useful here.
 * Identify the importance of the "User Pocket" and how to use a list along with `append` and `remove` for this information.
 ### 3. Design
 * Have students stay at their desks and write down what lists they'll need.
 * They should break up the project into parts: parsing user input, keeping track of players position, returning what is at the player's position .
-4. **Debrief/Review**
+### 4. Debrief/Review
 * During discussion and warp up at the end of class, get a feeling for where students are in the project.
 * During the review the next morning cover the topics/areas that students are struggling on and present tips, suggestions, and goals for that day.